pfinal-nc/pfinal-nc.github.io/docs/golang/Fyne-vs-Wails-Deep-Comparison-Choosing-the-Best-Go-Desktop-Framework.md

 ### Fyne Common Issues

-**Q: Fyne applications look inconsistent across different platforms?**
+**Q: Fyne applications look inconsistent across platforms?**
 A: This is normal.
 Fyne adapts to each platform's native appearance.
-If you need complete consistency, you can use custom themes.
+If you need complete consistency, use custom themes.

 **Q: How to handle complex layouts?**
 A: Use layout containers like `container.NewGrid`, `container.NewBorder`, or combine multiple containers.

 ### Wails Common Issues

-**Q: White screen appears when application starts?**
+**Q: White screen when application starts?**
 A: Check if frontend resources are correctly embedded, ensure `go:embed` directive is properly configured.

 **Q: Frontend-backend communication fails?**
-A: Ensure Go methods are correctly bound, and frontend calls use the correct namespace.
+A: Ensure Go methods are correctly bound, use correct namespace when calling from frontend.

 ## 📈 Performance Optimization Recommendations